 "True primary red tone can be as bright and vibrant as you want or more subtle and natural," Sanger says.
-If you do decide to make the jump and go for something brighter, Mileti recommends staying away from too much color at the roots.
-He says it's the make-or-break habit to dyeing your hair with a red undertone.
+If you decide to jump and go for something brighter, Mileti recommends staying away from too much color at the roots.
+He says it's the make-or-break habit of dyeing your hair with a red undertone.

 To avoid a harsh, unnatural color, Mileti says to concentrate the most vivid hues mid-strand.
 "I like to concentrate bright slashes of color through the body and ends of the hair to create the warmth, fire, and passion that we associate with reds or auburn.
 Multiple tones are applied via highlighting and low-lighting to create personalized auburn hair color."

 On the opposite end of the spectrum, take things bold with a deep, almost burgundy shade and brighter red highlights for dimension.
 To keep your color salon-fresh, refresh it between appointments with something like the dpHUE Color Boosting Gloss + Deep Conditioning Treatment ($35).
 Choose the shade closest to your dye job and enjoy semi-permanent color.

 Natural isn't always the way to go.
 Teyana Taylor wears this orange-auburn combo fearlessly.
 Prepare to be spotted from about a mile away.

 This blonde-ish red hue has a bit of a beachy, sun-kissed vibe without focusing too much on very obvious highlights.

 Natural roots and dark auburn braids is a thoroughly modern, playful take on the trend.

 This rich chocolate hair color has subtle flashes of auburn that are only really visible when your mane catches the light.
 To keep your hair smooth and shiny, apply a nourishing shine serum like the Kiehl's Silk Groom Serum ($18), which treats hair using sesame and sunflower oils.